Should insurers offer troll insurance?

 It’s such a simple, pure expression of friendship and admiration, mostly over white Vans.
 The duo involved in the video went so far as to donate their lifetime supply of Van’s to a children’s hospital.
 There isn’t any possible way that could be corrupted, right?

 Oh wait, except for Twitter accounts being hacked, homophobic jokes, and getting swatted – having someone call in a fake crime to your residence, leading to armed police arriving and expecting a dangerous hostage situation or something similar.

 Online harassment has real consequences, but laws against it are sort of hit or miss so protection against it is sparse.
 But one UK insurance company is offering "troll insurance" – letting you put your life back together if you’ve been attacked online.
 Is it a good idea, and should more insurers be offering this service?

-Chubb is the first insurer to provide troll insurance.
+Chubb, known for their homeowners insurance, is the first insurer to provide troll insurance.
 So far it’s only available to clients in the UK, but it could be an important first step to handling modern abuse.

 But you can’t really have insurance over people just being mean to you, right?
 Chubb defines trolling as "three or more acts by the same person or group to harass, threaten or intimidate a customer."
 So it needs to be a repeated, deliberate attack on a person – which, in today’s world, is more common than you’d think.

 If you need time off to get out of the harsh spotlight for a little while, your troll insurance will cover that.
 Temporary relocation costs, and the cost of lost income if you have to take time off of work (or even if you get fired), are also covered.
 That can help minimize the cost of a much-needed escape.